raykzhao/Titanium/README.md

 # Titanium

-This is the KMAC-256 PRNG variant of the [Titanium](http://users.monash.edu.au/~rste/Titanium.html) cryptosystem (the NIST submission).
+This is the new AVX2 implementation of the AES-256 PRNG variant of [Titanium](http://users.monash.edu.au/~rste/Titanium.html) cryptosystem.